 In EMPA, each action is a pair consisting of its type and rate.
 Actions can be external or internal (denoted by τ) according to types.
 There are three kinds of actions according to rates: timed ones with exponentially distributed durations (essentially, the actions from MTIPP and PEPA), immediate ones with priorities and weights (the actions analogous to immediate transitions of GSPNs) and passive ones (similar to passive actions of PEPA).
 Timed actions specify activities that are relevant for performance analysis.
 Immediate actions model logical events and the activities that are irrelevant from the performance viewpoint or much faster than others.
 Passive actions model activities waiting for the synchronization with timed or immediate ones, and express nondeterministic choice.
 The set of operators consist of prefix, functional abstraction, functional relabeling, alternative composition and parallel composition ones.
-Parallel composition includes synchronization on the set of action types like in TCSP [48].
+Parallel composition includes synchronization on the set of action types like in TCSP [50].
 The syntax also includes recursive definitions given by means of constants.
 The semantics is interleaving and based on the labeled transition systems enriched with the information about action rates.
 For the exponentially timed kernel of the algebra (the sublanguage including only exponentially timed and passive actions), it is possible to construct CTMCs from the transition systems of the process terms to analyze the performance.

 In dtsiPBC, every activity is a pair consisting of the multiaction (not just an action, as in the classical SPAs) as a first element.
 The second element is either the probability (not the rate, as in the classical SPAs) to execute the multiaction independently (the activity is called a stochastic multiaction in this case) or the weight expressing how important is the execution of this multiaction (the activity is called an immediate multiaction in this case).
-Immediate multiactions in dtsiPBC are similar to immediate actions in EMPA, but all the immediate multiactions have the same priority 1 (with the purpose to execute them always before stochastic multiactions, all having the same priority 0), whereas the immediate actions in EMPA can have different priority levels.
+Immediate multiactions in dtsiPBC are similar to immediate actions in EMPA, but the former have positive integer weights, unlike the latter, having positive real weights.
+We believe that positive integers fit well as the weights of immediate multiactions in dtsiPBC.
+Thus, by simplicity reasons, we do not follow the standard EMPA approach, inherited from GSPNs, where positive reals have been used as a domain for the uniform rate/weight function, assigning the rates to exponentially timed transitions and the weights to immediate transitions.
+Further, all the immediate multiactions in dtsiPBC have the same priority 1 (with the purpose to execute them always before stochastic multiactions, all having the same priority 0), whereas the immediate actions in EMPA can have different priority levels.
+Associating the same priority with all immediate multiactions in dtsiPBC results in the simplified specification and analysis, and such a decision is also appropriate to the calculus.
+The reason is that, as mentioned in [44], weights (assigned also to immediate actions in EMPA) are enough to denote preferences among immediate multiactions (designating their advantages or prescribing sub-priorities to them) and to produce the conformable probabilistic behaviours when one has to make a choice among several immediate multiactions executable in some state.
 There are no immediate actions in MTIPP and PEPA.
-Immediate actions are available only in iPEPA [44], where they are analogous to immediate multiactions in dtsiPBC, and in a variant of TIPP [40] discussed while constructing the calculus PM-TIPP in [80], but there immediate activities are used just to specify probabilistic branching and they cannot be synchronized.
+Immediate actions are available only in iPEPA [46], where they are analogous to immediate multiactions in dtsiPBC, and in a variant of TIPP [41] discussed while constructing the calculus PM-TIPP in [86], but there immediate activities are used just to specify probabilistic branching and they cannot be synchronized.